natBizitza/issueGitHub/README.md

 # Users

 SPA to look for gitHub issues. (!)
-Currently, users, cause issues API had some service problems.
+Currently, users, cause issues API has some service problems.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.